 Cost-Per Calculation and Local Distribution

 NLF: AEL grantees must be aware that a participant may count toward more than one enrollment target category, such as EL Civics, Integrated EL Civics, Intensive Services, or IET, but he or she will only count once toward the overall Participants Served target.
-Participants who receive different types of Intensive Services, such as Workplace Literacy or Internationally-Trained Professionals services, will only count toward the Intensive Services target category one time for the program year.
+Participants who receive different types of Intensive Services, such as Workplace Literacy or Internationally Trained Professionals services, will only count toward the Intensive Services target category one time for the program year.

 NLF: AEL grantees must be aware that enrollment targets in each service delivery tier are calculated at a certain cost-per that reflects an estimated expected expenditure for service delivery in that tier to meet the enrollment target; and costs, on average, may be higher or lower than the planned amount if the average cost is maintained.

-NLF: AEL grantees that are consortia must include, where applicable to the service, enrollment targets in each service-delivery tier in subrecipient contracts and include corresponding cost-pers to support the level of service delivery quality that TWC expects and the full expenditure of grant funds to meet the demand for year-round service delivery.
+NLF: AEL grantees that are consortia must include, where applicable to the service, enrollment targets in each service delivery tier in subrecipient contracts and include corresponding cost-pers to support the level of service delivery quality that TWC expects and the full expenditure of grant funds to meet the demand for year-round service delivery.

 MSG and Exit-Based Performance Targets